wanglin2/mind-map/web/src/pages/Doc/en/render/index.md

 ### root

-Gets the root node of the node tree.
+Node tree, also known as the mind map node instance tree.

+### renderTree

+The rendering tree, also known as the data tree of the mind map.

+### layout

 ## Methods